 With several rounds of testing in different scales of base stations, Dr Wong says we can help save energy consumption of the base stations up to 4.5% by halting some base stations while maintaining service quality at a satisfactory level.
 The team estimates that if all the base stations in Hong Kong adopt this technology, the energy saved could be enough for 5,000 households as electricity.

-He adds that the software can help mobile network operators to optimize the network design and hence save energy consumption based on the service quality they want to provide.
+He adds that the technology can help mobile network operators to optimize the network design and hence save energy consumption based on the service quality they want to provide.

-The research is funded by the Innovation and Technology Fund of Hong Kong SAR government and technical support from SmarTone, a telecommunications company in Hong Kong.
+The research has received funding from the Innovation and Technology Fund of Hong Kong SAR government and technical support from SmarTone, a telecommunications company in Hong Kong.